scastd/slfmt/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License: see the [LICENSE](LICENSE.txt) file for details.

 # Future work

-- [ ] Add support for logging to file.
+- [x] Add support for logging to file.
     - [ ] Rotating log files.
     - [ ] Log file size limit.
     - [ ] Log file path / name.